 item:assassin is the backstab specialist of the Ranger tree.
-You open from stealth, land a rear-hit dagger crit that deletes most enemies before they finish their idle animation, and Blink out before the next mob in the room realizes a fight started.
+You open from stealth, land a rear-hit dagger crit that deletes most single targets before they finish their idle animation, and Blink out before the next mob in the room realizes a fight started.
 The build trades the durability of plate sets for the highest first-strike alpha in the game.

 Why Assassin